AngelinaNSS/AngelinaNSS/README.md

 AI-powered imaging and monitoring technologies can enhance the monitoring of fetal development during pregnancy.
 This includes the use of advanced imaging techniques and wearable devices to track fetal growth, movement, and overall well-being.

-# Using AI technology to aid buisnesses in the food industry in the future:
+# Could AI and Robotic technology aid buisnesseses in the food industry in the future?

-AI has the potential to revolutionize the food industry in many different ways, offering businesses new opportunities for efficiency, innovation, and customer engagement.
-There are several ways AI could benefit businesses in the food industry in the future; for example,
+AI and more robotic development has the potential to revolutionize the food industry in many different ways, offering businesses new opportunities for efficiency, innovation, and customer engagement.
+There are several ways this neew technology could benefit businesses in the food industry in the future; for example:

 1. Supply Chain Optimization: